-The Group has evaluated subsequent events through the issuance of the consolidated financial statements and no other subsequent event except that the reorganization of the Group's legal structure was completed on July 17, 2019 (Note 1).
+The Group has evaluated subsequent events through the issuance of the consolidated financial statements and noted that there are no other subsequent events.

 17. Condensed financial information of the Company

 The following is the condensed financial information of the Company on a parent company only basis.